1998 FIFA World Cup final: Second half

 The second half began with a Brazil substitution as Denílson replaced Leonardo.
 Marcel Desailly received a yellow card in the 49th minute for dissent, after the referee had penalised him for a foul on Cafu.
 On 51 minutes, Bebeto took a corner from the right-hand side which reached Denílson, who fell down as his attempted shot went wide of the goal while Deschamps was also challenging for the ball.
 Brazil's players appealed for a penalty, but Belqola did not award it.
 A minute later, Dunga had a shot from outside the penalty area which went wide of Barthez's goal.
 Karembeu was shown a yellow card on 55 minutes for a foul from behind on Cafu.
 Rivaldo took the resulting free-kick short towards Roberto Carlos, who ran to the left edge of the penalty area before crossing it in, where it reached Ronaldo.
 He shot from close range but Barthez saved.
 On 57 minutes, France made a change when Alain Boghossian came on in place of Karembeu.
 Three minutes later, Roberto Carlos took a long throw-in from the left-hand side, which Barthez failed to catch near the edge of his penalty area, allowing Bebeto to take a shot, but Desailly blocked it.

 On 63 minutes, Guivarc'h was one-on-one with Taffarel following what FIFA commentators described as a "mistake" by the Brazilian defence, but he fired his shot wide of the goal.
 Three minutes later Guivarc'h was taken off, as Jacquet brought on Dugarry in his place.
 On 68 minutes, Desailly made a sliding tackle on Cafu which was given as a foul by the referee.
-Belqola showed him a second yellow card, which meant he was sent off and France had to play the last 20 minutes with only 10 men.
+Belqola showed him a second yellow card, which reduced France to 10 men for the last 20 minutes.
+Desailly was just the third player to be sent off in a World Cup final after Argentina's Pedro Monzón and Gustavo Dezotti, both in 1990 in Rome against West Germany.

 After 74 minutes, Edmundo was brought on by Zagallo, replacing César Sampaio.
 A minute later, France made a defensive substitution, bringing on Patrick Vieira in place of Djorkaeff.
 On 82 minutes, Dugarry was through on goal with only Taffarel to beat, but his shot went wide of the goal.
 Brazil had a chance to score in second-half injury time when Denílson's shot hit the crossbar.
-Two minutes later, Petit scored a third for France after receiving a pass up the field from his Arsenal teammate Vieira, striking the ball low into the net.
-That was the final action of the game, as France completed a 3–0 victory.
+Two minutes later, France created a final chance on the counterattack when Dugarry cleared Denílson's corner kick and found Vieira open on the left.
+Vieira then put his Arsenal teammate Petit through on goal with a first-touch through ball, and Petit finished low to Taffarel's left.
+Petit's goal was the 1000th in France national team history and was the final kick of the game, sealing a 3–0 victory.